-The course grade will be based on problem sets (40%; 5 problem sets, 10% each, four highest grades count), and a Final exam (60%).
+The course grade will be based on class attendance (20%), problem sets (40%; 5 problem sets, 10% each, four highest grades count), and a Final exam (40%).
+The grade for attendance will be calculated as follows 1%\min(20,X), where X is the number of classes attended in full (please keep records of your attendance).
 Problem sets should be submitted to Canvas before the beginning of class on the respective due dates.
 Grading of the problem sets is based on effort.
 The Final will be open books.
 Finals from previous years are available on Canvas.

 The exam will be administrated online.
-It will be made available on Canvas (in the "Files directory") on December 12 at 10am.
+It will be made available on Canvas (in the "Files directory") on April 29 at 10am.
 You will have 3 hours and 15 minutes from the time you download it to upload the solution onto Canvas (the extra 15 minutes are for downloading/uploading the exam and for technical difficulties).
-The exam will be closed for downloading/uploading at 1:15pm on December 15th.
+The exam will be closed for downloading/uploading at 1:15pm on May 2.
 You can take the exam any time during this 75-hour window.
-The exam is open book.
-Please see the Files directory for prior year exams.